 Assist with Dental Procedures

-Because of the rapport dental assistants establish with a patient, it’s significantly easier to keep children calm while the check-up is underway.
+Dental assistants work to establish a rapport with a patient, making it significantly easier to keep children calm while the check-up is underway.
 Frequent reassurances of “you’re doing great” and “almost done” help children bear with the momentary discomfort and help them get through the process without incidents.
-This trust also makes them more receptive to the cleaning process and, sometimes, even more eager to learn more about it.
+This trust also makes them more receptive to the cleaning process and, sometimes, even eager to learn more about it.

 At the American Institute of Dental Assisting, the dental assistant career path is incredibly important to us.
 Between the drive of our administrators and the dedication of our professors, each member of the school aims to serve our students in the best ways possible.
 This is why in addition to solid education and training courses at our Phoenix dental assistant school, we also provide additional opportunities to find your niche and grow your interests.